dipjyotimetia/MobileTestFramework/README.md

 ### Supported Platforms

-Appium Studio supports app automation across a variety of platforms, like iOS,Android, from Windows platform.
+Appium supports app automation across a variety of platforms, like iOS,Android, from any platform.
 Each platform is supported by one or more "drivers", which know how to automate that particular platform.
 Choose a driver below for specific information about how that driver works and how to set it up: